 T5.
 Selecting diy kit homes and providers

 -most kit providers are on the net and show graphics of the houses and their floor plan.
 Tip: look for good owner builder assistance.
 Compare apples with apples: check what stage the advertised price is for: lockup, with internal linings, or with a floor system.
-More info on my Provider review pages.
+Let your fingers do the walking.

 T6.
 Read an ebook on the subject.